 - Water/harmony principle (Yu)

-Hwa, or no resistance, is the art of relaxing.
-If an opponent pushes a hapkido student in the chest, he or she will not resist but will step back and use the opponent's forward momentum to knock him or her down; to bring.
+Hwa , or no resistance, is the art of relaxation.
+If an opponent pushes a hapkido student in the chest, he will not resist but will step back and use the opponent's forward momentum to bring him down.

-Yu, the water principle, can be explained as the power of water.
-Hapkido is a gentle sport and is not 100% dependent on strength.
-Like water, it is soft to the touch.
+Yu , the water principle, can be explained as the power of water.
+Hapkido is a soft sport and is not 100% dependent on power.
+Just like water, it is soft to touch.
 Just like water, Hapkido is adaptable.

 Techniques

-Hapkido is an extensive fighting style and tries to appear as broad as possible.
-There is therefore deliberately no training on specific techniques.
-Many tactics are taught regarding strikes, throws and clamps.
-Some styles also focus on ground combat and mainly on escaping from holds.
+Hapkido is an extensive fighting style and tries to come across as broadly as possible.
+Therefore, there is a deliberate intention not to train on specific techniques.
+Many tactics are taught regarding strikes, throws and locks.
+Some styles also focus on ground fighting and then mainly on escaping from holds.

 To kick

-The wide variety of kicks in hapkido make the sport truly Korean.
+The great variety of kicks in hapkido makes the sport truly Korean.
 Taekwondo kicks are very similar to the many kicks found in hapkido, although the emphasis is on the circular movement.
 In contrast to most modern taekwondo styles, there is a lot of kicking and sweeping below the waist.
 The most common kick is the low heel kick.
-A kick is mainly given to put a lot of force behind the movement instead of quickly withdrawing the leg.
-Traditionally, kicking only occurred on the lower body, but due to the rise of other martial arts, kicking also occurred on the head.
-Most forms of hapkido have a series of double kicks used to maintain balance.
-An example of a double staircase series:
+A kick is mainly given to put a lot of power behind the movement instead of quickly pulling back the leg.
+Traditionally, kicks were only to the lower body, but with the rise of other martial arts, kicks to the head were also used.
+Most forms of hapkido have a series of double kicks that are used to maintain balance.
+An example of a double kick series:

 - front kick -> side kick